yonatand1230/KitappResources/README.md

 ### Built from:
 + shachaf python module - gets changes/holidays from shachaf's HTML as a Python dict
-+ main python script - gets changes and holidays using shachaf
++ main python script - gets changes and holidays using shachaf, writes info to a JSON file
-+ changes.json - a JSON file containing the changes and holidays from shachaf
++ changes.json - a JSON file containing the changes and holidays from shachaf as an object